viamrobotics/docs/docs/operate/mobility/move-arm/plan-motion-with-arm-gripper.md

 ## Configure a robot

-The [robot configuration from the prior tutorial](/how-tos/move-robot-arm/) should be used for this tutorial.
+Use the robot configuration from the [prerequisite guide](/how-tos/move-robot-arm/) for this tutorial as well.
-We will revisit that robot configuration and add new components during specific sections below.
+We will revisit that robot configuration and add new components.

 The motion service is one of the "built-in" services, which means that no initial configuration is required to start planning and executing complex motion.
 All you need is a robot with a component that can move, such as a robotic arm.